BalenMars/pattern_search/README.md

 ```
 &nbsp;

-I argue that the former is much cleaner and more readable than the later, which I think is a bad style and should be avoided.
+I argue that the former is much cleaner and more readable than the latter, which I think is a bad style and should be avoided.

 &nbsp;